melon-boi/melon-boi/README.md

 ### Who am I?

-I'm melon boi, I make educational hacks for fun , I am a student in the UK, 🏴󠁧󠁢󠁥󠁮󠁧󠁿
+I'm melon boi, I make educational "hacks" (Not really hack's i'm still a script kiddie lol) for fun , I am a student in the UK, 🏴󠁧󠁢󠁥󠁮󠁧󠁿

 ### Why do I make this?